beanduan22/Latte/README.md

-# Argus
+# LATTE

 ### Overview
 This project includes multiple deep learning models for training and testing on various datasets.
 You can switch models by modifying the model name in `main.py`.
-The project supports MNIST, CIFAR10, and ImageNet datasets, with logs automatically saved during runtime.
+The project supports MNIST, CIFAR10, and ImageNet datasets for single-model testing; MNIST, FashionMNIST, and SVHN datasets for multi-model testing, with logs automatically saved during runtime.

 ## Setup Instructions